Scientific Name

 How to Grow and Care

-Growing Tradescantia is easy, and you will find the plants to be quite resilient.
+Growing Tradescantia is easy, and you will find the plants quite resilient.
 These plants typically grow in moist, well-drained, and acidic (pH 5 to 6) soil.
-Tradescantias do best in partial shade but will do equally well in sunny areas as long as the soil is kept moist.
+Tradescantias do best in partial shade but will do equally well in sunny areas if the soil is moist.

-You can grow Tradescantia indoors too as long as suitable conditions are given.
-Provide the plant with either a soilless mix or loam-based potting compost and keep it in bright filtered light.
+You can grow Tradescantia indoors, too, if suitable conditions are given.
+Provide the plant with a soilless mix or loam-based potting compost and keep it in bright filtered light.
 You should also pinch out the growing tips to encourage bushier growth.

 Allow it to spend warm spring and summer days outdoors, if feasible.
-During its active growth, water moderately and apply a balanced liquid fertilizer every four weeks.
+Water moderately during active growth and apply a balanced liquid fertilizer every four weeks.
 Water sparingly in winter.

 See more at How to Grow and Care for Tradescantia.